Maass lifts of half-integral weight Eisenstein series and theta powers: Introduction

-Denote by $\chi^0$ the unique primitive character inducing $\chi$ and $m_{\chi}$ be the conductor of $\chi$ and put $\ell_{\chi}=N/m_{\chi}.$ We denote by $\mathbf{1}_N$ the principal character $\bmod~N$ and the trivial character which takes value 1 for every integer is denoted simply by 1 and is clear from the context.
+For any Dirichlet character $\chi$ modulo $N$, denote by $\chi^0$ the unique primitive character inducing $\chi$ and $m_{\chi}$ be the conductor of $\chi$ and put $\ell_{\chi}=N/m_{\chi}.$ We denote by $\mathbf{1}_N$ the principal character $\bmod~N$, and the trivial character which takes the value 1 on every integer is denoted simply by $\mathbf{1}$, and will be clear from the context.
 Define the twisted divisor functions